eraybasar/pesdk-docs/_guides/ios/v6_5/concepts/export.md

 ---
 layout: guides/content
 title: &title Export # title as shown in the menu and
+description: By default, the PhotoEditor SDK for iOS exports to your user's device.
+Learn how to disable the automatic download and export to a server instead.
 menuitem: *title
 order: 0
 platform: ios